Skip to Content

 Why does this interview have to be anonymous?

 Whilst I am out to close friends, sadly there is still a great deal of homophobia in Georgia.
-I can't risk my employers or neighbors finding out that I am gay as it can actually endanger my life and my job.
+I can't risk my employers or neighbors finding out that I am gay as it can endanger my life and my job.

 Apart from my personal details, everything else I'm about to tell you is true!